TrueBlocks/trueblocks-core/docs/readmes/tools/explore.md

 ## chifra explore

-`chifra explore` opens Etherscan (and later other explorers - including our own) to the block, transaction hash, or Ethereum address you specify.
+`chifra explore` opens Etherscan (and other explorers -- including our own) to the block, transaction hash, or address you specify.
 It's a handy way to open EtherScan from the command line, nothing more.

 ### usage